How to ace Christmas lunch

 Jack Stein, Chef Director of Rick Stein Winchester (above), suggests prepping gravy the day before, too: “Cook down some onions, garlic and thyme with a good glug of red wine.
 Allow to reduce by around half and then add some good quality fresh stock bought from a deli or butchers.

-Phill Bishop, Head Chef at the Greyhound on the Test, Stockbridge, is making a salmon rillette for his family’s starter on Christmas Eve: “I cook the salmon the night before so has time to chill,” he says.
+Phill Bishop, Head Chef at the Greyhound on the Test, Stockbridge, makes salmon rillette for his family’s starter.
+“I cook the salmon the night before so has time to chill,” he says.

 “Cover in sliced lemon, dill and a good splash of white wine and slow cook at 70 degrees until it’s just flaking but still nice and pink in the middle.
 Flake the fish down, add crème fraîche, pickled cucumber, chopped dill, seasoning, lemon zest and juice.
 Mix for a luxurious rillette.”